 The Porter revelations and dismissal was a huge black eye, but even that can't be fully judged right now.
 What's really important is that something similar doesn't happen again.
 Moreover, do the Mets use the experience as a catalyst to create an organization where women can be comfortable both as team employees and journalists interacting with their players and employees?
 Get the future right, and the past can be chalked off as a learning experience.

 Yesterday I wrote a piece positing that some of the bullpen decisions were reflective of a new philosophy in building a 'pen, choosing to eschew spending big bucks on relief pitchers as much as possible.
 Although the Mets signed Trevor May and pursued Brad Hand, the rest of the pitchers brought in were more speculative.
 Even Wilson was apparently seen as too extravagant for this philosophy.
 Now, I'm a believer that overspending on relievers was something the Mets should be moving away from, but I need to see some success in this area before I'm comfortable with what the Mets are doing.
-When a team's underperforming bullpen sinks their playoff chances, that is not a fun thing to watch.
+When a team's underperforming bullpen sinks its playoff chances, that is not a fun thing to watch.

 While it's obvious that long-term goals like building a much deeper and more productive farm system can't be reasonably judged for years, once we get into the season, we can start evaluating how good the Mets were in finding some real value from the inexpensive pieces they've assembled.
 They won't hit on all of them, of course, but they'll need to roll sevens with some of them.
 For all of the odious constraints the previous Alderson regime had to work under when the Wilpons were still around, they seldom found real value in the bargain aisle.
 That has to change this time around if this is really the front office that will lead the club out of the wilderness.